Inside Göss - the world's first major carbon-neutral brewery

 We then sit down with Heineken’s director of global sustainable development Michael Dickstein, who explains how this jewel in the beermaker’s crown is now being used as a shining example of what can be achieved across the business as it strives for a 40% reduction in emissions from production by 2020, from a 2008 baseline.

-“Who would have thought – 10 years ago, when Andreas started out on his journey, that we have a brewery that is 100% carbon-neutral, and a role model for the entire Heineken organization around the world.
+“Who would have thought that, 10 years ago, when Andreas started out on his journey, we would have a brewery that is 100% carbon-neutral, and a role model for the entire Heineken organisation around the world.

-“We have made major progress on CO2 emissions in the last couple of years and I’m very confident that we will be able to meet our 2020 targets and I do believe that we can take many, many more steps.”
+“We have made major progress on CO2 emissions in the past couple of years and I’m very confident that we will be able to meet our 2020 targets.
+I do believe that we can take many, many more steps.”